hungys/IlliniSale/README.md

 IlliniSale
 ==========

-This is a application-oriented project for UIUC CS411 Database Systems developed by Team SegFaults.
+This is an application-oriented project for UIUC CS411 Database Systems, developed by Team SegFaults.

 # Summary